The Faces Game

 Co-Design: A tamariki led approach to creating a culture of kindness.

-Co-Design: A whole of school-community approach to creating a culture of kindness.
+A co-design approach to creating a culture of kindness in your classroom and school.

 Anxiety and worry have gotten a bad reputation, but they're pretty normal emotions.
 Here's some tips on how to support tamariki who feel worried - a little, or a lot..